In a Twitter stream in 2014, the editor of Slate Magazine outlined 76 ways publishers in digital media and blogs can make money .

 Affiliate banner advertising

-Sign up to an affiliate network like Commission Junction.
-Get a banner ad code.
+Sign up for an affiliate network like Commission Junction.
+Get a banner ad or link code.
 Place it on your website.
-It generates a banner ad.
+It generates a banner or link ad.
 If people click it and buy, you get a referral fee.
+The key here is focus.
+Place the banner / link only on posts that have the attention that is relevant to the advertiser.
+Don’t give them free brand awareness, but send them highly qualified customers.

 Make the native ads yourself and get a production fee